ATC Tires Private Ltd., Alliance Tire Company Ltd.

 We have social security & medical/accident insurance benefits such as PF, ESIC, Group Term Life Insurance, Medicare Insurance, and Group Personal Accident Insurance, etc.

-We have Resource at senior level to oversee safety viz., Assistant Vice President Environment Health & Safety.
+We have Resource at senior level to oversee safety viz., Vice President Environment Health & Safety.

 1. TN